 €208 or €865 per week – imagine the difference in your quality of living.

 Cover Amount: €34,704 per year until age 65.

 Deferred Period: 26 weeks

 The common denominator in all of these is a steady flow of income.
-If this stops, those goals become impossible to achieve.
+If it stops, those goals become a pipe dream.

 This is why income protection is the most important thing you can buy.